robertarcaleanu/ci-cd-test/class_material/[exercise] - ci_cd.md

 2. Within the `.github/workflows/` folder create a file called `ci.yaml`
 3. Within the `ci.yaml` define the continuous integration workflow, which needs to have the parameters listed below:
     - Workflow name: Continuous Integration - {YOUR NAME}
-    - Runs on: pull request to the main branch
+    - Runs on: pull request to the `main` branch
     - Job name: test-and-format
     - Job runs on: ubuntu-latest
-    - Create token to allow commits to the repository (permissions)
+    - Configure `write` permissions for the workflow
-    - Configure credentials and environment variables
+    - Configure the `GITHUB_TOKEN`  and `BRANCH_NAME` (`BRANCH_NAME: ${{ github.head_ref || github.ref_name }}`) environment variable
     - Job steps:
         - Checkout repository
         - Set up Python (keep in mind what Python version is being used during the development)
-        - Install dependencies
+        - Install dependencies from `requirements.txt`
-        - Run tests with pytest.
-At least 3 unit tests are required.
+        - Run tests with pytest
         - Format code with black
         - Commit and push changes.
-The commit message must be chore: format code with black
+The commit message must be `chore: format code with black`
 4. Within the `.github/workflows/` folder create a file called `cd.yaml`
 5. Within the `cd.yaml` define the continuous deployment workflow, which needs to have the parameters listed below:
     - Workflow name: Continuous Deployment - {YOUR NAME}
     - Runs on: push to the main branch or every sunday at mid-night
-    - Job name: test-and-format
+    - Job name: deployment
     - Job runs on: ubuntu-latest
-    - Allow github action to write to the repository (permissions)
+    - Configure `write` permissions for the workflow
-    - Configure credentials and environment variables
+    - Configure the `GITHUB_TOKEN` environment variable
     - Job steps:
         - Checkout repository
-        - Set up Python
+        - Set up Python (keep in mind what Python version is being used during the development)
-        - Install dependencies
+        - Install dependencies from `requirements.txt`
-        - Train the model with the dataset available in the /cd_dataset folder
+        - Execute the main script
-        - Store the model in the /models folder.
-The model name must be in the format model_{current_date}, where current_date is in YYYY-MM-DD format.
+        - Commit and push changes.
+The commit message must be `chore: generated new model`